utshomax/postman-docs/src/pages/docs/collaborating-in-postman/sharing.md

 > Anyone who has access to the collection URL can view the collection.

 Postman will require the external user to sign in to Postman before they can view the collection.
-External users who sign in to Postman using the collection URL are added to the team with the Guest role.
+External users who sign in to Postman using the collection URL are assigned the Guest role in the team.
 To learn how to change an external user's role, see [Managing guests](/docs/administration/managing-your-team/managing-your-team/#managing-guests).

+You can turn off the toggle next to **Allow people outside your team to view this collection**.
+When you turn this off, external users can no longer be assigned the Guest role.
+External users already assigned the Guest role will continue to have access to the collection.
+To remove external users already assigned the Guest role, see [Removing team members](/docs/administration/managing-your-team/managing-your-team/#removing-team-members).